ysayeed/asteroids/Readme.txt

 Instructions and Controls

-To run the file, open this project in NetBeans IDE and run asteroids.java with Shift+F6.
+To run the file, open this project in NetBeans IDE and run Asteroids.java with Shift+F6.

 Turn the spaceship with the left and right arrows and advance with up.
 Press spacebar to fire a bullet.